 My tips for making great roasted vegetables

 No question the secret to making excellent roasted veggies lies in the variety.
 No matter how well prepared, a bunch of roasted potatoes or Brussels sprouts can never compete with a medley of root and non-root veggies.
 Here, you have softer and crunchier textures, sweet and tart, and a wide range of colors and nutrients, and all the minerals come especially from root vegetables.
 And each person can pick whatever veggies they like.
 Even the pickiest eaters will be happy with these roasted vegetables!

 Similarly, the dressing makes a huge difference.
 More often than not, I find that store/restaurant roasted veggies are on the sweeter side.
 To fix that, I use a combination of balsamic vinegar and sherry vinegar.
 I wanted to make the dressing tart enough but without it being overly sweet from using too much balsamic vinegar.

 Thick dressing is another little secret I learned about during my experiments.
 Thick dressing sticks to veggies, and each piece coming out from the oven is a tasty, perfectly seasoned little morsel.

 Fresh aromatic herbs like basil and thyme add a lot of flavor, too.
 As does garlic.
 I use a lot of it, as it loses its pungency during roasting, but the flavor remains.

 I like to cut vegetables about the same size so that they cook evenly.
 Dense vegetables like beetroots need to be cut a bit thinner than the rest to cook through in time.
-Brussels sprouts are a toss – sometimes I cut them in half, sometimes I roast them whole.
+Brussels sprouts are a toss - sometimes I cut them in half and, sometimes, roast them whole.

 Spacing between vegetables